 The Grand Palace of Bangkok, the Temple of the Emerald Buddha and Wat Phra Kaew (or Wat Pra Kaew) are, without a doubt, the most famous landmarks in Bangkok, often seen in many movies.
 Despite being such a touristic icon, this is still the number one place to see while in Bangkok, a marvel of delicate and intricate craftwork, architecture, carving and painting.
 Wat Phra Kaew is described at length on many websites; we will not get too much into details, just a few facts and many photos.

-The official name of the temple is ‘Wat Phra Si Rattana Satsadaram’ but many call it ‘The temple of the Emerald Buddha’ and is on the ground of the Grand Palace, another historical monument which used to be the Royal Residence.
+The official name of the temple is Wat Phra Si Rattana Satsadaram.
+Still, many call it ‘The Temple of the Emerald Buddha’, and it is on the Grand Palace’s ground, another historical monument that used to be the Royal Residence.

 The Emerald Buddha

-Wat Phra Kaew Info
+Wat Phra Kaew Photos

-Location: Bangkok Riverside
+Location: Bangkok Old Town